About Dr. Stathis G. Arapostathis:

 Professional Experience

-- School Teacher, Gymnasium (2023 - today)
+- School Teacher, Secondary Education (Gymnasium), Greece (2023 - today).

-- Prior to Self employed period: Some weeks in various small companies in Greece (Geoapikonisis, etc).
+- During 2017-2018: Some weeks in various small and mid-sized companies in Greece (Geoapikonisis, etc).

-- HERE (Former Nokia/Former Navteq, 2010 - 2016): Geographic Analyst I/II
+- HERE (Former Nokia/Former Navteq, 2010 - 2016): Geographic Analyst I/II.

 Language Skills